pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/04-customization.md

 ### Fetching WordPress Content with `@pantheon-systems/wordpress-kit`

-The `next-wordpress-starter` has a dependency on `@pantheon-systems/wordpress-kit`, which contains a GraphQL client to help fetch data from WordPress.
+The `next-wordpress-starter` has a dependency on `@pantheon-systems/wordpress-kit` that contains a GraphQL client to help fetch data from WordPress.
 Be sure to use as few instances of the client as possible.
 Here is an example of how to use the client: